The gross return based on opening NAV:

 This mechanism allows Barak (and the Bank) to monitor the loan to value ratio at all times, and acts as an early warning system should the client not have the ability to buy the commodity back.
 Hence, in theory, the 20% cash collateral should cover unexpected market falls even where the client ultimately defaults.
 Mark to market data for this purpose is provide by independent external sources and our portfolio gets marked to market by Maitland, our fund administrator, who in turn can provide the bank with a valuation report of the portfolio on a weekly basis.

 The monthly fact sheet that is circulated to investors is sent out within 10 business days after month end with estimated returns.
 The final investor statement is sent out within 15 business days after month end.
-Furthermore, there are Barak Flash-News articles that are distributed when deemed necessary, e.g. an article was sent out to investors at the end of November when the MTN/Nigeria fine was implemented.
+Furthermore, there are Barak Flash-News articles that are distributed when deemed necessary, e.g. an article was sent out to investors at the end of November when the MTN/Nigeria fine was implemented (change e.g. an article was sent out to investors when the Fund reached initial soft close of USD500m end of June 2017).

 Lastly, Quarterly Reports are distributed within 20 working days after Quarter-month end.